 Market Segmentation for Small Business

-- Segments or target markets should be accessible to the business.
+- Segments or target markets should be accessible to your business.

-- Each segmented group must be large enough to provide a solid customer base.
+- Groups must be large enough to provide a solid customer base.

 - Each segmented group requires a separate marketing plan.